 Research on cannabis for fibromyalgia is actually a big, green light

 There isn’t much research published on marijuana for fibromyalgia, but there are a few studies which can help us understand this relationship better.

 A study from 2007 came to some interesting findings: marijuana eases the pain caused by peripheral neuropathy (damaged nerves), which is probably the main cause of pain for people living with fibromyalgia.
 Compared to the placebo-controlled group, cannabis was found to be an effective treatment for peripheral neuropathy.
 (1)

-Another study was conducted in Spain back in 2011, which found that medical marijuana can be effective in reducing pain in fibromyalgia patients, providing them with better life quality.
+Another study was conducted in Spain back in 2011, which found that medical marijuana can be effective in reducing pain in fibromyalgia patients, providing them with a better life quality.
 28 patients administered medical cannabis by smoking, orally or both, but they all reported a reduction in pain as well as less stiffness.
 Cannabis therapy also helped them improve their sense of well-being, sleep and relaxation.
 (2)

 Also, a systematic review from 2013 found that the analgesic properties of marijuana are effective in promoting sleep, reducing pain and joint stiffness while improving physical functions and quality of life of fibromyalgia patients.
 (3)